skhiggins/ra_guide/README.md

         1. In the discussion section, write comments when possible as problem + potential solution.
         2. Immediately add items from tasks section to Asana.
     2. Upload summaries to a Google Docs document, and include this link in all recap emails.

+## Logging working hours, preparing timesheets and defining vacation time
+### This is a third level
+#### Can there be a fourth level?

+## Keeping track of conference and presentation deadlines
+One important aspect of RA work is keeping track of deadlines related to presentations and grants.
+Professors must keep track of several deadlines:
+- Applications to dozens of conferences over the course of a single year to present their current work
+- Sending paper drafts to discussants on time
+- Preparing slides for presentations
+- Submitting grand deliverables

+Managing this manually is both time consuming and often leads to unwanted errors.
+I wrote a series of scripts ([remindR](https://github.com/clandinq/remindr)) to help project managers, researchers, research assistants and students keep track of deadlines related to academic projects.
+This system can send out four types of reminders:
+1. Future conference reminders.
+These are reminders to check if future conferences have announced details that would allow to track them (deadlines, submission links, and descriptions).
+2. Conference deadlines.
+Reminders to submit papers or abstracts to conferences.
+3. Upcoming presentations.
+Reminders for upcoming presentations, including slide submission deadlines.
+4. Grant deadlines.
+This can be useful both when applying for grants and when submitting grant deliverables.

+Follow the instructions on the repo to set up remindR in your computer.
+The system is easy to set up, works with Mac OS X and Windows, and can be constantly modified when we’re notified of new deadlines.
+Please confirm with Sean / other PIs whenever you add a deadline to one of the lists.
+Also, it is important to keep track of the log to see that the system is working smoothly, and raise an issue on GitHub whenever there is a coding issue.

 # Working with GitHub